 June 7 - August 25, 2013

-A catalogue with essays by Shawna Dempsey & Lorri Millan, Anthea Black & Nicole Burisch, and Joan Borsa with artist portraits by Amy Fung will be available Summer 2013.
+A catalogue with essays by Shawna Dempsey & Lorri Millan, Anthea Black & Nicole Burisch, and Joan Borsa with artist portraits by Amy Fung will be available in the Fall of 2013.

 Mendel Art Gallery, Saskatoon, SK

 September 2013 - January 5, 2014

 This exhibition has received generous support from The Alberta Creative Development Initiative Grant/Canada Council for the Arts as well as all partner institutions and their public and private support.

 AGGP hosts two new exhibits by Dianne Rinne, Grande Prairie Daily Herald Tribune, Thursday, June 6, 2013: http://www.dailyheraldtribune.com/2013/06/06/aggp-hosts-two-new-exhibits